 driving a CMV while the driver’s CDL is revoked, suspended, or cancelled or the driver is disqualified from operating a CMV

 causing a fatality through negligent operating of a CMV, including, but not limited to the crimes of motor vehicle manslaughter, homicide by motor vehicle and negligent homicide

 using the vehicle in the commission of a felony involving manufacturing, distributing, or dispensing a controlled substance

 **Serious Traffic Violations – Conviction for:

 A certification form will be given to the applicant at the branch office for completion.
-The current CT license must be surrendered and the licensing fee paid, if applicable.
+The current Connecticut Driver's License must be surrendered and the licensing fee paid, if applicable.

 - speeding in excess of fifteen miles per hour or moreover the posted speed limit

 - improper or erratic lane changes

 - driving a CMV without a valid CDL